Pprave1/MechaCar_Statistical_Analysis/README.md

  4) What data is needed to run the statistical test?

-    More random sample ,would need to be collected including actual variables and predicted and run using Rstudio.
+    More random sample ,would need to be collected including actual variables and predicted and run using RStudio.